-Last year, the Victorian Government announced reforms to make renting fairer for tenants, including new laws on pets and renting.
+Last year, the Victorian Government announced reforms to make renting fairer for renters, including new laws on pets and renting.
 These came into effect on 2 March 2020.

-Tenants now have the right to keep pets, provided they obtain their landlord’s consent first.
-For public housing tenants, this is the local housing office.
-Under the new laws, consent for a tenant to keep a pet cannot be unreasonably refused.
+Renters now have the right to keep pets, provided they obtain their residential rental provider’s consent first.
+For public housing renters, this is the local housing office.
+Under the new laws, consent for a renter to keep a pet cannot be unreasonably refused.

 In the case of an assistance dog, consent cannot be refused at all.